 Located in Dooars, the beautiful region of North-Eastern India, and at the foot of the east-central Himalayas, the Riverwood Forest Retreats overlooks the Gorumara National Park.
 Set on the banks of river Murti, the property is sprawled across 12.5 acres of lush, fertile land with its very own migratory bird pond.The property is a luxurious doorway to the beautiful region of Dooar, pronounced as “Dwar”

 The Sunderban Tiger Camp is located in the largest halophytic mangrove forest in the world, the Sunderban National Park, West Bengal.
 The camp is spread across 11.5 acres of nature, overlooking the Sajnekhali Wildlife Sanctuary and is located on the banks of River Pitchkhali on the Dayapur Island of the national park.
+The ambience is comfortable yet rural, as the resort offers a wide variety of accommodation options while still giving an impression of being present in nature.

 Located around the periphery of Kolkata, forty minutes away from Alipore, Rajbari Bawali is a 300-year old palace and heritage property that belonged to the Zamindars.
 At this eclectic property, life is slow, and the surrounding area is verdant.
 It serves as a splendid outlet to escape from city life and revel in Zamindari traditions, cuisine and culture.